Thales625/ChatRoom/README.md

 # ChatRoom
-a localhost ChatRoom using WebSocket
+A localhost ChatRoom using WebSocket